-- 7. Answer of this question is referred to lesson 11: HTML forms. - 8.
-Answer of this question is referred to lesson 11: HTML forms. - 9.
-Answer of this question is referred to lesson 11: HTML forms. - 10.
-Difference between hyperlink and hypertext is found in a student text book lesson 13(Creation of links). - 11.
+7&8&9) Answers of these questions are referred to in lesson 11: HTML forms.

+- 10. Difference between hyperlink and hypertext is found in the student book lesson 13(Creation of links). - 11.
 Three restrictions that were imposed by XHTML that have been relaxed in HTML5: